 If an insurance company or any defendant to a personal injury claim has reason to suspect fraud (i.e. exaggeration of injuries or malingering), they will do their best to uncover it.
 Their efforts to uncover fraud can include surreptitious surveillance (aka spying) on personal injury plaintiffs.

 It’s impossible to say precisely how common this type of surveillance is.
 After all, if the surveillance doesn’t reveal anything relevant, the plaintiff will never even know it happened.
-But the number of cases in which evidence obtained by surreptitious surveillance is introduced shows that it’s a common practice.
+But the number of cases in Alberta in which evidence obtained by surreptitious surveillance is introduced shows that it’s a common practice.

 Surveillance and investigation can take many forms.
 It can be as simple as keeping an eye on your postings on Facebook, Twitter, Instagram, etc. Simple methods such as this can be done by the defendant’s lawyer (or more likely by a member of the support staff), or by the insurance adjuster.